-From Fifth Ward to the Ivy League: Dr. Ruth Simmons historic career
+From Fifth Ward to the Ivy League: Dr. Ruth Simmons' historic career

-Dr. Ruth Simmons has shattered a lot of ceilings on her way to becoming the first black woman to serve as president of an Ivy League university.
+Dr. Ruth Simmons has shattered a lot of ceilings on her way to becoming the first Black woman to serve as president of an Ivy League university.

-Now she's working to bring that kind of status and opportunity to an historically black college near Houston - Prairie View A&M University.
+Now she's working to bring that kind of status and opportunity to an historically Black college near Houston - Prairie View A&M University.
 And some powerful people are betting she can do it.

 "I never had a toy as a child," Simmons said.